RSA Cipher

 then e

-should be odd, same for d
+must be odd and the same for d

 .
 Thus, e·d